Nagumo-Type Characterization of Forward Invariance for Constrained Systems: Problem Formulation

-Our approach to show sufficiency of \eqref{eqTangCond_motivation} is based on showing that any solution $\phi$ starting from $\partial K \cap \partial C$ that leaves the set $K$ immediately must fulfill the following property. \begin{itemize} \item [($\star$)] There exists $T > 0$ such that
+Our approach to establish sufficiency of~\eqref{eqTangCond_motivation} under general sets $(C,K)$ is based on showing that any solution $\phi$ starting from $\partial K \cap \partial C$ that leaves the set $K$ immediately must fulfill the following key property. \begin{itemize} \item [($\star$)] There exists $T > 0$ such that